 8. Upper Division Proficiency Points Earn at least 4 upper division proficiency points.
 Please check the Student Bulletin for the full policy and ensure that you are meeting milestones. □ MET □ PENDING 9.
 Holds All holds must be cleared. □ MET □ PENDING 10.
 Honors In order to be awarded honors on your diploma and be inducted into the Order of the Coif, you must be in the top 10% of the combined graduating class and must have 65 graded units.
 50 units for transfer students and for students spending one year visiting at another law school □ MET □ PENDING 11.
 Regular Classroom Instruction Requirement The law school's accrediting agency requires that students complete at least 64 credit hours in regularly scheduled class sessions at the law school.
 Course units awarded for field placements, coursework completed in another department, individual research, and co-curricular activities such as journals, moot court, and trial competitions will not meet this requirement. □ MET □ PENDING 12.
-Limitation on Distance Education Credits Santa Clara Law's J.D. program is not a Distance Education J.D.
-Program, which means that student participation in online courses is subject to limitations set forth by the ABA.
-Specifically, ABA Standard 311 provides that a law school that does not offer a J.D. degree via distance education: (1) may grant a student up to one-third of the credit hours required for the J.D. degree for Distance Education Courses; and (2) up to 10 of those credit hours may be granted during the first one-third of a student's program of legal education. □ MET □ PENDING 13.
+Limitation on Distance Education Credits Student participation in online courses is subject to limitations set forth by the ABA.
+Specifically, ABA Standard 306 provides that a law school may grant a student up to 50 percent of the credit hours required for the J.D. degree through Distance Education Courses.
+To assist students in complying with the ABA Distance Education standards, starting in Summer 2023, the law school will designate courses as Distance Education at the time of registration.
+Review the fill policy here. □ MET □ PENDING 13.
 Incomplete, missing and NR grades J.D. degrees cannot be posted if any grades remain incomplete (I), not reported (NR) or missing.
 Grades of I or NR may not be awarded to students in their final semester of law school.
 All grades must be cleared. □ MET □ PENDING 14.
 Repeating Courses Students who are required to repeat a course must refer to the Law Bulletin for all the rules governing repeated courses before registering.
 Students who repeat a course will not receive double credit for the course.
 The units for the course are counted only once. □ MET □ PENDING 15.
-Petition to Graduate Students must complete and submit a Petition to Graduate online.
-Petitions are due the first Monday in October. □ MET □ PENDING 16.
 Experiential Course Requirement As a condition to graduation, each student must successfully complete one or more experiential course(s) totaling at least six credit hours.
 An experiential course is a simulation course, a law clinic, or a field placement that focuses on professional skills needed for competent and ethical participation as a member of the legal profession.
-Experiential courses and units taken: □ MET □ PENDING 17.
-Program of Directed Study 18.
-Limitation on This applies to students on the Program of Directed Study and to students readmitted to the Law School following successful completion of the California First-Year Law Students' Examination after first-year disqualification.
-Students with a GPA of 2.0-3.0 after their first year must, like all students, successfully complete all required courses and all other graduation requirements and in addition must successfully complete LAW 373a Legal Analysis by the end of their second year in law school.
-Students may earn no more than a total of 4 units of academic credit from journal □ MET □ PENDING Journal Credit work.
-All units are graded CR/NC.
+Experiential courses and units taken: □ MET □ PENDING 16.
+Program of Directed Study 17.
+Limitation on Journal Credit This applies to students on the Program of Directed Study and to students readmitted to the Law School following successful completion of the California First-Year Law Students' Examination after first-year disqualification.
+Students with a GPA of 2.0-3.0 after their first year must, like all students, successfully complete all required courses and all other graduation requirements and in addition must successfully complete LAW 373a Legal Analysis by the end of their second year in law school full-time students) and by the end of their third year in law school part-time/Flex JD students).
+Students may earn no more than a total of 4 units of academic credit from journal work.
+All units are graded CR/NC. □ MET □ PENDING 18.
+Petition to Graduate Students must complete and submit a Petition to Graduate online.
+Petitions are due the first Monday in October. □ MET □ PENDING